 If a memorial is damaged while being relocated, we will arrange for a replacement that meets the guidelines.

-While we remain as careful as possible while mowing we accept no responsibility for damage to roadside memorials during this activity.
+While we remain as careful as possible during mowing and other maintenance activities, we accept no responsibility for damage to roadside memorials during this activity.